An example of what not to feed to ducks!

 They kept growing.
 Eventually they were well-fed, mature ducks of monstrous proportions.
 At 5pm every day they would tap on the patio doors, waiting to be fed.
 They still tried to come inside, but having a duck the size of a chihuahua roaming around the living room was less cute, and we insisted they stay outside.
 I moved out not long after that, and I often wonder what they thought of the new occupants, and vice versa.

 Feeding the ducks is part and parcel of English life, and throwing chunks of stale bread at them is the norm – according to the Canal & River Trust we throw 6 million loaves of bread into our canals and rivers each year.
 As bread is the equivalent of junk food for ducks, they would like to see our waterways become ‘no dough areas’, and have some suggestions of what else we can feed our feathered friends.
-On their website they have some ideas of what else you can do with your leftover bread, a topic I have been exploring in the gardener’s kitchen.
+On their website they have some ideas of what else you can do with your leftover bread.

 They’ve also put together a list of possible alternative duck snacks, some of which can make use of leftovers such as sweetcorn, lettuce and cooked rice.